dmbarbour/wikilon/docs/EventsAndViews.md

 IDEAS:

+* need to model a web framework
+ * background computations
+ * views updated via WebSockets
+* maybe build a proper web-app model
+ * something I can model primarily in ABC
+ * semantic CSS and web content instead of HTML
+ *

 * updateable views with WebSockets, ideally should be implicit?
  * these are not yet critical, though.
 * something like MFlow, modeling multi-page forms with validation?